Paris, France

 Local Events, Festivals, or Seasonal Highlights

-- FĂŞte de la Musique (June 21st): Join the city-wide music celebration on the streets of Paris during the FĂŞte de la Musique, where musicians of all genres perform.
+- FĂŞte de la Musique (June 21): Join the city-wide music celebration on the summer solstice, where musicians of all genres perform on the streets.